gradyfitz/unimelb-jupyterhub/README.md

 JupyterHub admin and then bring it back again and you should be able to access their instance without it hanging.

+For Ceph, the process is slightly more complicated.
+There's a job description in roles/tools/idlepod, to use this tool, edit roles/tools/idlepod/inspect_pod.yml, changing the name and claimName to use the username of the student you wish to attach the storage on, then run `kubectl create -f inspect_pod.yml` to create the job.
+Following this, use `kubectl get pods | grep idlepod` to find the name of the pod (should be something like idlepod-username-ftfrp), using this name, run `kubectl exec -it idlepod-username-ftfrp -- /bin/bash`, which will start a bash terminal interactively (you may get an error until the pod is in the Running state).
+From here you can follow the `du -chs ./*` process to find the large files in question.

 ### Git Pull Fails for User
 If git pulling fails for the user, mv their existing directory to another location, reopen the server, and then cp the old files back over the top.
 You